Data Breach Prevention:

 3. Unusual user activity.

 Companies should review system logs while paying special attention to privileged user activities.
-You may need to enable data breach prevention measures if you notice high volume database transactions, batch permission changes, and users logging in from multiple locations in a short time frame.
+You may need to enable data breach and data loss prevention measures if you notice high volume database transactions, batch permission changes, and users logging in from multiple locations in a short time frame.

 4. Poor performance.